infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

     # get the basic derivative information
     vref = derivative_argument(dref)
     pref = operator_parameter(dref)
-    # make sure internal supports are added to the model
-    InfiniteOpt.add_derivative_supports(pref) # NOTE THIS IS UNNEEDED FOR NONGENERATIVE METHODS
     # generate the derivative expressions h_i corresponding to the equations of
     # the form h_i = 0
     supps = supports(pref, label = All)